20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 My solo travel to Siquijor Island, Philippines

-I must say that the Cambugahay Falls is definitely worth visiting!
-You will get enchanted by its undefined natural beauty and jaw-dropping landscape!
+I must say that the Cambugahay Falls is worth visiting!
+You will be enchanted by its undefined natural beauty and jaw-dropping landscape!
 You can visit the Cambugahay Falls on the island of Siquijor; the second smallest island of the Philippines.

 Kaparkan Falls (Abra)

 Kaparkan Falls is a terraced waterfall located in the province of Abra.
 Also known as Mulawin Falls, this waterfall is the main attraction in Abra.
-Its rock formation resembles the formation of the Rice Terraces making it become more famous among tourists or travelers.
-The best time to visit the Kaparkan Falls is during the rainy season (from July-September) in order to fully witness its majestic view.
+Its rock formation resembles the formation of the Rice Terraces making it more famous among tourists or travelers.
+The best time to visit the Kaparkan Falls is during the rainy season (from July to September) to fully witness its majestic view.
 It could be a little challenging to trek to the waterfall on a rainy day.

 Bomod-ok Falls (Mountain Province)

 Lies in the small town of Sagada, Bomod-ok Falls is another tourist destination that is worth seeing!
-It is a bit strenuous to trek to the waterfall, but its scenic views that it offers is surely nothing compared to the hardship reaching the place itself.
-Surely must-visit waterfall when in Sagada.
+It is a bit strenuous to trek to the waterfall, but the scenic views that it offers are surely nothing compared to the hardship of reaching the place itself.
+Surely a must-visit waterfall when in Sagada.

 Can-umantad Falls (Bohol Island)

-This waterfall is a 60-feet high making it as the tallest waterfall on the island of Bohol.
+This waterfall is a 60-foot high making it the tallest waterfall on the island of Bohol.
 Be mesmerized by its clean and clear water and feel the presence of the beauty of Mother Nature.

 Daranak Falls (Rizal)